 Moodle is customizable and integrates with external tools.
 It offers administrative features for user management and data security.
 Its user-friendly interface is accessible on all devices.

-These knowledge management tools, including knowledge bases, wikis, collaboration tools, document management systems, and learning management systems, offer features that support knowledge creation, organization, accessibility, and dissemination.
+These knowledge management tools, including knowledge bases, wikis, collaboration tools, document management systems, and learning management systems, offer features that support knowledge creation, management, and accessibility.